Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

 ## Javascript Projects

 Welcome to my Javascript Projects.
 This repo houses my javascript projects.
 Some items in this project are inspired by WesBos' [Javascript30](https://javascript30.com/) Project Challenge.
-Thank you for taking time to check this repo.
+Thank you for taking time to check this repo :sunglasses:.

 ## Table of Contents